 Go to the beach

-Cottesloe is a small but popular spot close to the city, City beach is even closer.
-Scarborough beach is huge, and is lined with some great bars and restaurants, The Local Shack has good food, cheap beer and board games!
+Cottesloe Beach is a small but popular spot close to the city, City Beach is even closer.
+Scarborough beach is huge and is lined with some great bars and restaurants, The Local Shack has good food, cheap beer, and board games!

 This suburb turned city is a 30 minute ($4.50) train ride away but it couldn’t be more different than Perth.
 Give yourself a whole day to explore the winding streets and markets.

-You can tour the old Fremantle Prison, the Shipwreck Museum and the Roundhouse to learn about the colonial and gold rush past of the city before spending the afternoon on another beautiful beach.
+You can tour the old Fremantle Prison, the Shipwreck Museum and the Roundhouse to learn about the colonial and gold rush past of the city before spending the afternoon on another beautiful beach or drinking Pale Ale at the Little Creatures Brewery.

 Head to Adventure World